jgorman/stimulus-datatables/README.md

 Sometimes we will want to make changes to a running DataTables instance.

-In order to facilitate this, each DOM element is linked to its controller instance: `element.dt = this`.
+In order to facilitate this, each DOM element is linked to its controller instance: `element.dt`.
 Each controller instance is linked back to the DOM element, the config, and the live DataTable API object.